amilendra/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I first took down all the example code from the lessons and tested them on the test images provided.
+With some small modifications I could make them work.
+I then created the pipeline and passed the video through it.
+While it worked reasonably well, the parts with more illumination and shadows confused it and mistook the wall on the left or the middle of the road as the lanes.
+To fix this, I restricted the margins a bit more than provided in the examples.

+* left lane is searched between the first quarter to the midpoint of the image
+* the right lane is searched between 5/8 and 7/8 of the image.

+This and also using the l-channel rather than just grayscaling the image fixed it considerably.

+But, there were one or two places where the lanes spiked a bit towards the left or the right, and no amount of tuning the margins or search areas could fix this.
+So I used a simple smoothing function to use the average a reading with 9 previous readings(average over 10 readings).
+This gave me a good smooth output video.
+While this smoothing step works for the project video where the turns are more or less straight and smooth, I think it should fail for more sudden turns.

+Also my approach is inefficient at the moment because I am doing the window search for each image, when I could use the previous results to get a better search area for the lanes.
+Using previous results would probably work better for videos with sudden turns too.
+But I am a bit pressed for time to finish the course in a weeks time, so I will try these improvements later.